 List people include Leonard W. J. van der Kuijp, E. V. Gordon and more.While this isn't a list of all male philologists, it does answer the questions "Who are the most famous male philologists?" and "Who are the best male philologists?"

-John Ronald Reuel Tolkien, CBE FRSL was an English writer, poet, philologist, and university professor who is best known as the author of the classic high-fantasy works The Hobbit, The Lord of the Rings, and The Silmarillion.
-He served as the Rawlinson and Bosworth Professor of Anglo-Saxon and Fellow of Pembroke College, Oxford, from 1925 to 1945 and Merton Professor of English Language and Literature and Fellow of Merton College, Oxford from 1945 to 1959.
+John Ronald Reuel Tolkien (; 3 January 1892 – 2 September 1973) was an English writer, poet, philologist, and academic, who is best known as the author of the classic high fantasy works The Hobbit, The Lord of the Rings, and The Silmarillion.
+He served as the Rawlinson and Bosworth Professor of Anglo-Saxon and Fellow of Pembroke College, Oxford, from 1925 to 1945 and Merton Professor of English Language and Literature and Fellow of Merton College, Oxford, from 1945 to 1959.
 He was at one time a close friend of C. S. Lewis—they were both members of the informal literary discussion group known as the Inklings.
-Tolkien was appointed a Commander of the Order of the British Empire by Queen Elizabeth II on 28 March ...more on Wikipedia
+Tolkien was appointed a Commander of the Order of the British Empire by Queen ...more on Wikipedia

-Elias Lönnrot was a Finnish physician, philologist and collector of traditional Finnish oral poetry.
-He is best known for compiling Kalevala, the national epic of Finland, from national folk tales that he gathered during several expeditions in Finland, Russian Karelia, the Kola Peninsula and Baltic countries. ...more on Wikipedia
+Elias Lönnrot (Finnish: [ˈe.li.ɑs ˈløn.ruːt] (listen); 9 April 1802 – 19 March 1884) was a Finnish physician, philologist and collector of traditional Finnish oral poetry.
+He is best known for creating the Finnish national epic, Kalevala, (1835, enlarged 1849), from short ballads and lyric poems gathered from the Finnish oral tradition during several expeditions in Finland, Russian Karelia, the Kola Peninsula and Baltic countries. ...more on Wikipedia

 Birthplace: Sammatti, Finlandsee more on Elias Lönnrot

-Elmore D is a Belgian blues musician.
-His is also a professor at the University of Liège, where he gives lectures on the history and culture of Wallonia.
+Elmore D (born Daniel Droixhe, 1946, near Liège, Belgium) is a Belgian blues musician.
+His is a professor at the University of Liège, where he lectures on the history and culture of Wallonia.
 The name Elmore is a reference to Elmore James, whose slide guitar sound he used to imitate at the beginning of his career.
 In 1988, he was nominated for the Paris-Bagneux Blues Contest and played in "avant-première" of the Chicago Blues Festival.
-In 1997, he created the Elmore D Band with two ex-members of the Electric Kings, Big Dave and Willie Maze, and the "sterguitarist" Lazy Horse.
-They performed at various festivals: 12e Spring Blues Festival 4th Blues in Bloom Festival Belgium Rhythm and Blues Festival Nuit du Blues Skoebustel ...more on Wikipedia
+In 1997, he created the Elmore D Band with two ex-members of the Electric Kings, Big Dave (harp) and Willie Maze (drums), and the "sterguitarist" Lazy Horse (also with Flip Kawlier's band).
+They performed at various festivals: 12e Spring Blues Festival ...more on Wikipedia

 Birthplace: Liège, Belgiumsee more on Elmore D

-Jean-François Champollion was a French scholar, philologist and orientalist, known primarily as the decipherer of the Egyptian hieroglyphs and a founding figure in the field of egyptology.
-A child prodigy in philology he gave his first public paper on the decipherment of demotic in 1806, and already as a young man held many posts of honor in scientific circles, and spoke Coptic and Arabic fluently.
-During the early 19th century French culture experienced a period Egyptomania, brought on by Napoleon's discoveries in Egypt during his campaign there which also brought to light the trilingual Rosetta Stone.
-Scholars debated the age of the Egyptian civilization and the function and nature of the ...more on Wikipedia
+Jean-François Champollion (Champollion le jeune; 23 December 1790 – 4 March 1832) was a French scholar, philologist and orientalist, known primarily as the decipherer of Egyptian hieroglyphs and a founding figure in the field of Egyptology.
+A child prodigy in philology, he gave his first public paper on the decipherment of Demotic in 1806, and already as a young man held many posts of honor in scientific circles, and spoke Coptic and Arabic fluently.
+During the early 19th-century, French culture experienced a period of 'Egyptomania', brought on by Napoleon's discoveries in Egypt during his campaign there (1798–1801) which also brought to light the trilingual Rosetta Stone.
+Scholars debated ...more on Wikipedia